coreplane/mattermost-dependency-scanner/README.md

     `${GOPATH}/src/github.com/mattermost`.
 This is necessary for the `go list` command to give the right results.
-- Obtain a personal GitHub access token at `https://github.com/settings/tokens` and export it as the environment variable `$GITHUB_USER_ACCESS_TOKEN`.
-This token will be used for read-only queries on the GitHub API.
-It is necessary to avoid rate limits. (if you run the dependency crawler without an access token, it will very quickly hit the API rate limit for anonymous usage).
+- Obtain a personal GitHub access token at https://github.com/settings/tokens and export it as the environment variable `$GITHUB_USER_ACCESS_TOKEN`.
+This token will be used for read-only queries on the GitHub API, to take advantage of the higher rate limit granted to authorized requests.
+    - If you run this crawler without an access token, it will very quickly hit Github's API rate limit for anonymous usage.

 - Create a temporary scratch directory.
 We’ll call it `$SCRATCH`.
-- Git clone the dependency crawler from git@github.com/coreplane/mattermost-dependency-scanner
+- Git clone the dependency crawler from `git@github.com/coreplane/mattermost-dependency-scanner.git`

-  - **Note: All the following steps will be executed from the root of this repo. **
+**Note: All the following steps will be executed from the root of this repo. **

 - A local Python interpreter.
 The crawler has been tested with Python 2.7.10 and 3.7.3.
-  - Use “pip” to install the modules listed in requirements.txt.
+  - Use “pip” to install the modules listed in `requirements.txt`.
 It is OK to use a virtual environment or a Docker-based Python if you wish.

 ## Procedure